yrming/vscode-starters/README.md

 ## Why

-- As a front-end developer, every time I create a new project, I always open a terminal, enter some commands recommended in the front-end framework documentation, enter or select something in the terminal, and finally get a new project.
-This whole process is a bit tedious for me, because I often forget these commands.
+- As a front-end developer, everytime before I create a new project, I have to open a terminal, enter some commands recommended in the front-end framework documentation; sometimes I even forget these commands.
+This whole process apparently needs more efficiency.
-- During the development of Flutter, I found that I could quickly create a Flutter project through the Dart extension of VSCode, I was wondering if I could do the same when creating some front-end projects, so I developed this.
+- During the development of Flutter, I found that I could quickly create a Flutter project through the Dart extension for VSCode, so I developed this extension in order to do the same when creating some front-end projects.

 ## Support Templates